rednafi/dot/README.md

     * `.ovpn` config
     * `.env` files and the credentials of disparate projects

-## OS installation steps

-* Taking snapshot backups of a work machine and going through a lengthy restoration process is usually not worth the hassle.
-* Download and install the third party drivers at the installation time.
-It usually prevents pesky display issues after the first bootup.

 ## OS post installation steps

 ### Create directory layout